Good Game: Spawn Point: Reviews

 Review segments are presented by the host throughout the show.
 Each time a current game is discussed while footage is shown to the viewers.
-At the end, a star is given to the game.
+Originally, at the end of the a game's segment, a rating out of 10 rubber chickens would be awarded, which in later seasons was changed to a star rating, before being changed again to a rating out of 5 rubber chickens.